SAINT IGNACE AREA HOPE

 The Organization shall be comprised of all persons named on its rolls who are identified as either Members or Trustees.

-Membership shall be open to representatives of businesses, churches, and other organizations as well as to individual persons of the St. Ignace area who are interested in the aims and objectives of the Organization and are willing to subscribe to its Constitution and By-Laws.
+Membership shall be open to individual persons of the St. Ignace area who are interested in the aims and objectives of the Organization and are willing to subscribe to its Constitution and By-Laws.

-Members shall be entitled to one vote, and such vote shall not be cast by proxy.
+Members shall be entitled to one vote in elections at the annual meeting or any special meetings called by the Chairperson, and such vote shall not be cast by proxy.

 D. MEETING AND QUORUM